-- Transportation Supervisors establish bus routes and bus stops and resolve problems that arise in routing and operation of buses. - Routing of school buses shall be planned considering the use of minimal mileage, avoiding traveling empty and making excessive bus stops.
+- Transportation Supervisors establish bus routes and bus stops and resolve problems that arise in routing and operation of buses - The routing of school buses shall be planned considering the use of minimal mileage, avoiding traveling empty and making excessive bus stops.
 Every effort shall be made to avoid routing buses across railroads and expressways. - Every effort will be made to keep bus stops on main arterial roads in subdivisions.
-Students living in subdivisions or multifamily complexes less than one-half (1/2) mile distance from the trunk route will be picked up at the main entrance of the subdivision of multi-family complex. - Distance between bus stops shall not be closer than one-tenth mile unless deemed necessary by Transportation. - It is the responsibility of the parent/guardian to ensure the safety of students traveling to, returning from, and at the bus stop. - Students should be at their assigned bus stop no less than five (5) minutes before the established pick-up time. - Students should be standing at the bus stop; ready to board the bus when it arrives. - Students may only use their assigned bus stop.
+Students living in subdivisions or multifamily complexes less than one-half (1/2) mile distance from the trunk route will be picked up at the main entrance of the subdivision of multi-family complex. - Distance between bus stops shall not be closer than one-tenth mile unless deemed necessary by Transportation. - It is the responsibility of the parent/guardian to ensure the safety of students traveling to, returning from, and at the bus stop. - Students should be at their assigned bus stop no less than five (5) minutes before the established pick-up time. - Students should be standing at the bus stop; ready to board the bus when it arrives. - Students may only use their assigned bus stop. - It is not permissible for a student to travel to another bus stop to ride the school bus.
+If a student misses their bus at their assigned stop, the parent assumes the responsibility of transporting their child to school.